UsernameErick/Steam-reviews-analysis-automatic-pipeline/README.md

 Model retraining pipeline,
 Searching for better model using GridSearchCV.

+ML-model .pkl and .parquet(dataframe) are created with the first run of the main.py.

 # Author Erick
 Data analysis and machine learning portfolio project Focus areas: